 From neighborhood parks to greenways, Hillsborough offers many opportunities for recreation.
 Town parks are managed by the Public Space Division, which implements decisions made by the Parks and Recreation Board.
 Orange County provides additional parks and recreational programming in and around town.

 Park and recreation facility locations in town can be found on the Town Map on this website.
-Locations elsewhere in Orange County can be found on the Parks and Recreation Facility Locator Map on the county website.
+Interactive maps of park and recreation facilities and trails and greenways elsewhere in Orange County can be found on the county website.

 To reserve a park facility, visit the reservations section of this website.